-Fire protection system-the fire protection material and its method of attachment to the composite member.
+The fire protection material and its method of attachment to the composite member.

+10.2.4 Fire-resistance level (FRL)

-Fire-resistance level (FRL)-the fire-resistance periods for structural adequacy, insulation and integrity, expressed in that order in minutes, which are specified by the Authority for the member or element.
+The fire-resistance periods for structural adequacy, insulation and integrity, expressed in that order in minutes, which are specified by the authority for the member or element.